 Beverly Sills made her operatic debut singing the role of the Spanish gypsy, Frasquita in Bizet’s Carmen with the Civic Grand Opera in Philadelphia In 1947and in September of 1953 sang the role of Helen of Troy in Boito’s ”Mefistofele” with the San Francisco Opera.
-In 1955, Sills sang the role of Rosalinde in Strauss’ “Die Fledermaus” with the New York City Opera.
-The soprano then performed the title role in the world premiere of Douglas Moore’s “The Ballad of Baby Doe” in New York in 1958.
+In 1955, Sills also performed the role of Rosalinde in Strauss’ “Die Fledermaus” with the New York City Opera.
+In 1958. the soprano then performed the title role in the world premiere of Douglas Moore’s “The Ballad of Baby Doe.

 On November 17th, 1956, Sills married journalist, Peter Greenough and the couple settled to live in Cleveland, Ohio.
 As her international singing career was about to take off, Beverly gave birth to two children, Meredith, or “Muffy”, and Peter Jr..
 Muffy was born completely deaf and suffered from multiple sclerosis, and Peter Jr. was born severely autistic.

-By the late 1950’s Sills displayed her greatest strengths as an opera singer by performing the coloratura soprano repertoire which requires that the voice be fast moving and accompanied by a brilliant and stratospheric high register.
+By the late 1950’s Sills displayed her greatest strengths as an opera singer by performing the coloratura soprano repertoire which requires that the voice be fast moving and accompanied by a brilliantly stratospheric high register.

 Being born a Gemini, the first of the Air signs is known as the wordsmith of the Zodiac, Beverly revealed her verbal eloquence early in her career when she was known to have said the following:

-Beverly Sills in the role that nade her an international singing atar- Cleopatra in Handel’s “Giulio Cesare”
+Beverly Sills in the role that nade her an international singing star- Cleopatra in Handel’s “Giulio Cesare”